Updated June 2024

 The verdict:

-4. Cisco Webex Teams
+4. Webex by Cisco

 The downside:

-In addition, Webex Teams is heavily integrated with other Cisco technology.
-If your business has already invested in Cisco legacy hardware, it could be a good choice, but otherwise, its integrations are limited compared to other apps we discuss in this article.
+In addition, Webex is heavily integrated with other Cisco technology.
+If your business has already invested in Cisco legacy hardware, it could be a good choice, but its integrations are limited compared to other apps we discuss in this article.

 The verdict: